sourcehut-mirrors/drewdevault.com/content/blog/2025-01-20-FOSDEM-protest.md

 enough of a threat to our community and its ethos to raise alarm at his participation in FOSDEM.
-We find this compelling enough to take action to prevent him and his colleagues from using FOSDEM's platform to present themselves as good actors in our community and sell us their new "AI agenitic framework".
+We find this compelling enough to take action to prevent him and his colleagues from using FOSDEM's platform to present themselves as good actors in our community and sell us their new "AI agentic framework".

 The open source community and FOSDEM itself would not exist without collective